 Meet the Team

 Amy Frisch, LCSWR, is a psychotherapist and the founder of It's a Girl Thing!
-Amy specializes in issues of adolescence, and has developed a dynamic, creative, and unique private practice over the past 20 years.
+Amy specializes in issues of

 The Weekend Retreat is one of Amy’s favorite programs because it allows her to connect with young women in a more relaxed setting.
 "We create a true sense of family."